 After the PRM has met all performance standards, long-term management would be needed to ensure the sustainability of the resource.
-Freeport LNG or its assignee would be the responsible party for long-term management of the PRM and would provide the necessary funds for maintenance activities.
+Freeport LNG or its assignee would be the responsible party for long-term management of the PRM and will fund the maintenance activities through an escrow account.
+The amounted needed to insure long term financial assurance is included in attachment G, which includes taxes, monitoring, burning cost and possible legal fees.
 To ensure long-term sustainability of the resource, Freeport LNG or its assignee would burden the property with a perpetual conservation servitude.
-This servitude would transfer the long-term management responsibilities of the compensatory mitigation project site to a land stewardship entity, such as a public agency, non-governmental organization, or private land manager, after review and approval by the district engineer.
+This servitude will be held by U.S. Land Conservancy (see attachment D).
 The conservation easement would protect the site from any activities that would diminish the quality of restored wetlands on the site.
 No structures are proposed or would be necessary to assure hydrologic or vegetative restoration.